 - a.
-NPV savings of not less than \$20 million over the term of the bonds.
-NPV savings take into account the underwriting and issuance costs of the refunding; - b.
-The principal amount of refunding bonds does not exceed \$180 million; and - c.
-The underwriter's discount does not exceed 0.25% of the principal amount.
+Net present value savings of not less than \$20 million over the term of the bonds.
+Net present value savings take into account the underwriting and issuance costs of the refunding. - b.
+The principal amount of refunding bonds does not exceed \$180 million and the underwriter's discount does not exceed 0.25%